✨ Professional Resume Review | Get Yours Today | Certified Experts

 Advanced Robotics

-Before we get into what advanced robotics is, let’s take a sneak peek at robotics itself.
+Before we get into advanced robotics, let’s take a sneak peek at it.

-Robotics is simply where science, engineering, and technology intersect to produce machines called robots.
-These robots replicate or substitute for human actions.
-They are machines that are programmed to assist humans or mimic human actions.
+Robotics is the field where science, engineering, and technology intersect to produce machines called robots.
+These robots replicate or substitute for human actions and are programmed to assist humans or mimic human actions.

-Robots were originally developed to handle monotonous tasks, for example, carrying luggage at warehouses, building cars on an assembly line, or arranging packages at a store.
+Robots were initially developed to handle monotonous tasks, such as carrying luggage at warehouses, building cars on an assembly line, or arranging packages at a store.
 In recent years, their services have expanded well beyond their initial design.

 Nowadays, you will find robots cleaning homes, processing goods, fighting fires, and attending live events.

 They can even interact with people (on a personal level) and can act in a complex or dynamic environment.
-As technology improves so too does the scope of what is considered robotics.
+As technology improves, so does the scope of what is considered robotics.

 So, what is advanced robotics?